AdobeDocs/workfront.en/help/workfront-integrations-and-apps/using-workfront-with-salesforce/configure-wf-section-for-salesforce-users.md

 description: A Pro Workfront Plan is required to use this feature.
 For more information about the various plans available, see Workfront Plans.
 ---

-# Configure the `Adobe Workfront` section for Salesforce users
+# Configure the Adobe Workfront section for Salesforce users

-A Pro `Workfront` Plan is required to use this feature.
-For more information about the various plans available, see [ `Workfront` Plans.](https://www.workfront.com/plans)
+A Pro Workfront Plan is required to use this feature.
+For more information about the various plans available, see [Workfront Plans.](https://www.workfront.com/plans)

-After you install `Adobe Workfront` for Salesforce as a `Workfront administrator`, you can make it available to your users by adding it in a new section to their Opportunity and Account page layouts in Salesforce.&nbsp;
+After you install Adobe Workfront for Salesforce as a Workfront administrator, you can make it available to your users by adding it in a new section to their Opportunity and Account page layouts in Salesforce.&nbsp;

-For information about installing `Workfront` for Salesforce, see [Install Adobe Workfront for Salesforce](../../workfront-integrations-and-apps/using-workfront-with-salesforce/install-workfront-for-salesforce.md).
+For information about installing Workfront for Salesforce, see [Install Adobe Workfront for Salesforce](../../workfront-integrations-and-apps/using-workfront-with-salesforce/install-workfront-for-salesforce.md).

-For users to have `Workfront` available in both the Classic and Lightening Experience frameworks, you must add the WorkfrontOpportunities and the WorkfrontAccounts Visualforce pages to the Opportunity and Accounts page layouts, respectively.
+For users to have Workfront available in both the Classic and Lightening Experience frameworks, you must add the WorkfrontOpportunities and the WorkfrontAccounts Visualforce pages to the Opportunity and Accounts page layouts, respectively.

 ## Access requirements